 Do you still have photo holiday cards that you feel badly tossing?: Take a picture of them with your smart phone and make it the profile picture for that contact in your phone.

 Clothes, Bags, Belts, Shoes, Jewelry

 Goodwill and local charities are great ideas!
-If you have items that are still quite good, you can always try a consignment store or an online consignment place like ThredUP.
+If you have items that are still quite good, you can always try a consignment store or an online consignment place like Poshmark or ThredUP.
 I use them.
 You simply sign up, they send you a bag, you fill it up and drop it off at the post office.
 They do the work.